U.S. health panel likely to make HIV tests routine

 United Medical Center's Fitzpatrick agrees.

 "This test is all about talking about sex and facing things about your patient that you feel uncomfortable facing," she said.
-"For years this was considered a gay disease so doctors did not get into the habit of talking about HIV or thinking that their patients might have HIV because they may not have had gay patients or they might not have known they have gay patients."
+"Doctors did not get into the habit of talking about HIV or thinking that their patients might have HIV because they may not have had gay patients or they might not have known they have gay patients."

 (Editing by Michele Gershberg and Prudence Crowther)